 Compose a brief 1-2 minute statement in which at least one sound you use was sculpted using a filter.

 As in last time, think about layering the sounds to create interesting texture and interactions between kinds of sounds.
 The template from the last homework has been modified to show another example of a filtered sound, clip_filt.ck.
 Feel free to use this as a launching point, though your sound/code should be sufficiently dissimilar from this such that you feel like you've had creative input to the composition!

 Submit to the Homework Factory an HTML file titled hw2.html that includes the following:

-Recreate either the examples from the lab or your composition using the Web Audio API.
+Recreate the second or third examples from the lab or your composition using the Web Audio API.

 Check out this tutorial for learning Web Audio!
 Ocean waves in the Web Audio API.
 (Note: best used in Chrome.)